top of page

 “Schwartz’s book is the latest in a myriad of books dissecting the ethnic nature of superheroes and comic books, and yet, throughout, Schwartz manages to find new insights into the Jewish nature of comic books.”

-“Despite the impressive academic rigor of Is Superman Circumcised?, the book’s greatest value is in its accessibility.
+“Despite the impressive academic rigor...the book’s greatest value is in its accessibility.
 The book’s target audience is not the academic but the lay reader.
 The discussions of literary theory and methodology…have been replaced with vibrant illustrations and full-page inclusions of comic book panels that offer the reader the ability to see the evidence of his central thesis first-hand.
 It is this accessibility that has, rightfully, garnered Schwartz acclaim from Jewish celebrities and torchbearers of nerd culture.”

 “Overall, this book offers a great deal to modern scholarship on popular culture, as a whole, and comics and graphic novels, in particular.
 His analysis broadens scholarly conceptions of the importance of comic books to American culture and offers other scholars a blueprint on how to successfully apply scholarly analysis to a medium too often misconceived as antithetical to such review.
 Beyond this, Schwartz’s book is a great contribution to the fields of ethnic and Jewish studies.
 Through the lens of Superman, Schwartz offers a glimpse into the immigrant and ethnic experience of American Jews that many readers will not have found elsewhere, making it an unmissable contribution to the field.”